nextcloud/documentation/admin_manual/maintenance/update.rst

 (see :doc:`backup`), and make a backup before every update/upgrade.

-.. note:: Enterprise customers, and anyone with a large ownCloud installation should not use the Updater app.
+.. note:: Enterprise customers, and anyone with a large ownCloud installation should not use the Updater app, in order to avoid PHP timeouts.
 The Updater app is better for smaller installations that have less data and fewer users, and for admins who do not have shell access, for example on a hosted server.
 Larger installations should update ownCloud with their Linux package managers or manually upgrade, and then complete the update with the ``occ upgrade`` command, which is in the ``owncloud`` directory.
    Run ``occ help`` to see complete command options.

 The Updater app performs these operations: